KuntalDanech/scaleracademy-twitter-backend-java-wiki/Home.md

 # Welcome to the `twitter-backend` developer wiki!
-This is an incubating project undertaken by [@ohbus](https://github.com/championswimmer), inspired by [@championswimmer](https://github.com/championswimmer)'s
+This is an incubating project undertaken by [@ohbus](https://github.com/championswimmer), inspired by [@championswimmer](https://github.com/championswimmer)'s a discussion from [here](https://twitter.com/championswimmer/status/1403193048360652800)

 Application is intended to be developed parallelly side by side to [this](https://github.com/scaleracademy/open-source-projects/discussions/81) discussion by [Scaler](https://discord.gg/8x9vUbMCJb)

 ## Summary
-A twitter-like social media site where anyone can post 240-character texts (future: images), and people can reply, like, or reshare the posts.
+A twitter-like social media site where
+- anyone can post 240-character texts.
+- people can reply, like, or reshare the posts.
-Users can follow each other.
-The home feed shows posts from users that they follow.
+- Users can follow each other.
+- The home feed shows posts from users that they follow.
-Users will be notified when someone likes their posts, replies, or reshares them and when someone follows them.
+- Users will be notified when someone likes their posts, replies, or reshares them and when someone follows them.
-Users and posts can be searched.
+- Users and posts can be searched.

 ## Future Scope
 - Shifting to a microservices-based environment